Kittysplit/kittysplit-blog/_posts/2017-11-27-unequal-split.md

 ---
 layout: post
-title: "Cost Split: unequal splitting has landed on Kittysplit"
+title: "Cost Split: unequal splitting of group expenses has landed"
 ---

 It's been the most requested feature for the last 4 years.
 It's our oldest ticket on Github.
 It's being launched today: we call it unequal split.